dazuma/toys/toys-core/README.md

 ### Create a new executable

-We'll start by creating an executable binary.
-Using your favorite text editor, create new a file called `mycmd`, copy the following into it, and save it:
+We'll start by creating an executable Ruby script.
+Using your favorite text editor, create new a file called `mycmd` with the following contents:

     #!/usr/bin/env ruby
     # frozen_string_literal: true